 I decided that pintxos are really about responsible drinking, making sure you have a little food in your stomach as you start your night out with friends.
 They aren’t full appetizers like we have in the US; they are just little plates of food to tide you over that are also reasonably priced.
 A pintxo will cost anywhere form 1 to 4 Euros.

 As time went by, the simple pintxos like the Gilda, a skewer of olives, peppers and anchovy, gave way to more sophisticated pintxos.
 And in a city like San Sebastian where food culture is highly regarded and home to some of the best restaurants in the world, the pintxos continue to be elevated; yet they still keep their price and initial origin of being a small snack with a drink.

-How to Order and Pay for Pintxos Like a Local
+How to Order Pintxos in San Sebastian Without Looking Like a Tourist

 Tip: Always ask for hot pintxos to be heated if they are sitting out on the bar.
 Or go one step further; mimic the locals and order a new pintxo from the menu and have it made right then and there to ensure it’s the best, freshest pintxo you can have.
 My guide ignored the ones on the bar and just ordered directly with the bartender so that we got them ‘fresh’.